nagypeter/learning-library/developer-library/multicloud/helidon-verrazzano/build-and-push-app-image/build-and-push-app-image.md

 You can find out your *Region Name* in top right corner in the Oracle Cloud Console, as shown in following image.
 ![Container Registry](images/15.png)

 For finding the Namespace of the tenancy, select the Hamburger Menu -> Developer Services -> Container Registry, as shown.
 In the compartment, you will find the Namespace.
 Copy and save it, because we will use it in the next lab too.
-For example in this example the tenancy namespace is *id9hokcxpkra*.

 ![Tenancy Namespace](images/20.png)
 ![Tenancy Namespace](images/16.png)